-- common stockholders, the board of directors canceled all unvested stock options of our employees, including our named executive officers, and concurrently granted replacement stock options. - (2) 25% of this option vested on September 20, 2013, the vesting commencement date, and the remainder has vested or will vest in equal monthly installments over a three-year period of continuous service following the vesting commencement date.
+- (2) 25% of this option vested on September 20, 2013, the vesting commencement date, and the remainder has vested or will vest in equal monthly installments over a three-year period of continuous service following the vesting commencement date.
 This option is immediately exercisable.
 Shares of common stock issued upon exercise of an unvested option that has been "early exercised" are subject to the company's right of repurchase within 90 days of termination of employment. - (3) 25% of this option vested on May 9, 2013, the grant date, and the remainder has vested or will vest in equal monthly installments over a three-year period of continuous service following the grant date.
 This option is immediately exercisable.
-Shares of common stock issued upon exercise of an unvested option that has been "early exercised" are subject to the company's right of repurchase within 90 days of termination of employment. - (4) 25% of this option vested on the one-year anniversary of the vesting commencement date, and the remainder has vested or will vest in equal monthly installments over a three-year period of continuous service following the one-year anniversary of the vesting commencement date This option is immediately exercisable.
+Shares of common stock issued upon exercise of an unvested option that has been "early exercised" are subject to the company's right of repurchase within 90 days of termination of employment. - (4) 25% of this option vested on the one-year anniversary of the vesting commencement date, and the remainder has vested or will vest in equal monthly installments over a three-year period of continuous service following the one-year anniversary of the vesting commencement date.
+(4) State of this option is immediately exercisable.
 Shares of common stock issued upon exercise of an unvested option that has been "early exercised" are subject to the company's right of repurchase within 90 days of termination of employment. - (5) This option vests in equal monthly installments over a four-year period of continuous service following the grant date.
 This option is immediately exercisable.
 Shares of common stock issued upon exercise of an unvested option that has been "early exercised" are subject to the company's right of repurchase within 90 days of termination of employment.